islishude/evm-smart-wallet/README.md

 but the ETH of the cost is estimated and may be more than what is actually needed.

-in the long run, the address of users will have many exceptionally small dust ETH.
+in the long run, the address of users will have many small ETH dust.

 this program solves this unavoidable problems.

-the deposit addresses are not created by the private key but by [CREATE2](https://eips.ethereum.org/EIPS/eip-1014),and the address with permissions could call function to transfer tokens.
+the deposit address is not created by the private key but a contract by [CREATE2](https://eips.ethereum.org/EIPS/eip-1014),and the address with permissions can call deposit contract to transfer tokens.

 so the operation of paying the fee is diverted to other address.